capnproto/pycapnp/README.md

     git clone https://github.com/jparyani/pycapnp.git
     pip install --install-option '--force-cython' ./pycapnp

-Note: for OSX, if using clang from Xcode 5, you will need to set `CFLAGS` like so:
+Note: for OSX, if using clang from Xcode 5, you may need to set `CFLAGS` like so:

     CFLAGS='-stdlib=libc++' pip install pycapnp

+## Python Versions

+Python 2.6/2.7 are supported as well as Python 3.2+.
+PyPy 2.1+ is also supported.

+One oddity to note is that `Text` type fields will be treated as byte strings under Python 2, and unicode strings under Python 3. `Data` fields will always be treated as byte strings.

+## Development

+This project uses [git-flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/).
+Essentially, just make sure you do your changes in the `develop` branch.
+You can run the tests by installing pytest with `pip install pytest`, and then run `py.test` from the `test` directory.

 ### Binary Packages